 In other cases, however, the relationship between the cost of the sponsorship package and its value is less clear.
 You’ll have to go farther to help your sponsors understand the return on their investment.

 Plus, helping your sponsors understand the return on their investment lets you control the conversation.
 You can make sure they see accurate numbers so they see the full value of the sponsorship package.
 It also gives you an easy way to sell them on the next package.
-You get to say, “Remember how we made you $X last year?”
+You get to say, "Remember how we made you $ last year?"

-So how do you measure the ROI of your sponsorship packages?
+So, how do you measure the ROI of your sponsorship packages?
 These four steps will show you how to find the ROI for each of your sponsors so they feel satisfied with their investment.

 Step 1: Collect Lots of Data